 Posted: May 18, 2007 – 12:00 AM EST

-DALLAS, TX - May 18, 2007 - Socially concerned investors, who filed a shareholder proposal with Dean Foods, today again questioned the company's management at its Annual Meeting of Stockholders in Dallas as its marquee organic brand faces increasing competitive pressures and a consumer backlash over its reliance on factory-farm milk production.
+May 18 /CSRwire/ - DALLAS, TX - May 18, 2007 - Socially concerned investors, who filed a shareholder proposal with Dean Foods, today again questioned the company's management at its Annual Meeting of Stockholders in Dallas as its marquee organic brand faces increasing competitive pressures and a consumer backlash over its reliance on factory-farm milk production.
 Investors believe the large-scale dairy operations are damaging the image of Dean's Horizon Organic brand and watering down shareholder value.

 This controversy is coming to a head at the same time Dean has warned shareholders and analysts that profits will be significantly impacted by marketplace challenges, in part with organics, through the end of the year.
 Dean Foods' stock has been in a freefall, losing significant value, since the company released their first quarter financial report on May 3.